jdegoes/RosettaJson/README.md

     import rosetta.json.JsonImplementation

-This trait is parameterized by <pre>Json</pre>, which represents the supertype of all possible Json values.
+This trait is parameterized by `Json`, which represents the supertype of all possible Json values.

 You use this abstract type in your code, whether classes or traits: